 Federal law (and Arizona law) has a lower allowable blood-alcohol threshold (.04) for commercial truck drivers and those with a commercial driver’s license to be charged with DUI.

 Arizona levies tough DUI penalties for those convicted of impaired driving.
-Sentencing depends on the level and circumstances of intoxication, prior convictions and the court where your case is heard.
+Sentencing depends on the level and circumstances of intoxication, prior DUI convictions and the court where your case is heard.

-Let Us Help You Protect Your Rights
+Our DUI Lawyers Can Help You Protect Your Rights